starr-dusT/dotfiles/readme.md

-# dotfiles
+# Dotfiles
 > My dotfiles...
 What do you want?

 My personal dotfiles repo.
 Documentation is pretty spotty.
 Maybe I'll fix that someday, but I probably won't.

+## Usage

+Dotfiles are managed with stow and Ansible (built for Fedora) is used for the bulk of configuration.
+Setup that cannot be easily automated with Ansible is documentd in [addtional-setup](additional-setup.md).

-## usage
+## Initial Setup

-The dotfiles are managed with stow and otherwise Ansible sets everything up.
-The Anisible scripts are built for Fedora Workstation.

-### initial setup

-- Install latest Fedora Workstation
-- If using nvidia setup with [this](https://copr.fedorainfracloud.org/coprs/t0xic0der/nvidia-auto-installer-for-fedora/)
-- Setup zen-like kernel with [this](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/) from [Nobara](https://nobaraproject.org/)
-- Run the following commands:
+Install Fedora Workstation and run the following commands:

 ```bash
 sudo dnf install -y git stow
 git clone https://github.com/starr-dusT/dotfiles ~/.dotfiles